r-lib/pkgdown/tests/testthat/_snaps/check.md

       v Open graph metadata ok.
       v Articles metadata ok.
       x Reference metadata not ok.
-        1 topic missing from index: "?".
+        In _pkgdown.yml, 1 topic missing from index: "?".
-        Either use `@keywords internal` to drop from index, or Edit _pkgdown.yml to fix the problem.
+        Either use `@keywords internal` to drop from index, or

 # checks fails on first problem